IP Blacklist Check – Is My IP Blacklisted? – IP Blacklist Lookup

 A blacklist is a real-time database of IP addresses or domains that have been known to send spam or malicious content.
-Many Internet Service Providers consult the blacklist databases in order to filter emails sent to the users within their network.
+Many Internet Service Providers and mailbox providers consult the blacklist databases in order to filter emails sent to the users within their network.

-The result of having the sending IP address or domain on a blacklist can vary from being a small nuisance to a complete block of your email campaigns.
+The result of having the sending IP blacklisted can vary from being a small nuisance to a complete block of your email campaigns.

-In order to have better deliverability, email marketers should have an understanding of why an IP or domain can get on a blacklist, what to do if the IP is blacklisted, and how to avoid getting the IP or domain on a blacklist.
+In order to have better email deliverability, email marketers should have an understanding of why an IP or domain can get on a blacklist, how to run an IP blacklist check, what to do if the IP is blacklisted, and how to avoid this in the future.

 How Do Blacklists Work?

-Internet organizations, such as Mail Abuse Prevention Systems, monitor all IP addresses and domains that actively send emails and create databases of IP addresses/domains that are known in some way to be used to send spam.
+Internet organizations, such as Mail Abuse Prevention Systems, monitor all IP addresses and domains that actively send emails and create databases of IP addresses and domains that are known in some way to be used to send spam.
 ISPs can use these databases when filtering emails from a sender.
 This is an important step to protect mailbox users from spam.

 When you send an email, your sending IP address, which is the IP address of the SMTP server you use, is logged.
-It allows the receiving mail servers to determine who is sending the email and check if that sender has been known to send good or bad emails, by referencing the blacklists’ databases.
+It allows the receiving mail servers to determine who is sending the email and check if that sender is known to send good or bad emails by referencing the blacklists’ databases.

 Here is the process:

-3. John’s mail server checks both the domain and IP against a database of IP/domains in a blacklist.
+- John’s mail server runs a domain and IP blacklist check against a database of IPs/domains on a blacklist.

-- a recipient didn’t subscribe to the list;
+- a recipient didn’t subscribe to the email list;

 - a recipient didn’t find the unsubscribe link;

-- a recipient forgot opting it to the list;
+- a recipient forgot they opted in to the list;

 - a recipient receives too many emails;

-A small complaint rate (<0,01%) is acceptable.
-If the number of complaints is higher than the allowed threshold, mailbox providers may start filtering the emails to spam folders or blocking the emails entirely.
+So the next time you ask “Why is my IP address blacklisted?”, first check your complaint rate.
+Note that a small complaint rate (<0,01%) is acceptable.
+But if the number of complaints is higher than the allowed threshold, mailbox providers may start filtering the emails to spam folders or blocking the emails entirely.

-Poor email list hygiene can also lead to blacklisting issues.
-Sending messages to old or inactive email addresses that could have been turned into spam traps, or harvested email addresses that are potential spam traps is destructive to your sender reputation.
+Poor email list hygiene can also lead to IP blacklisting issues.
+Sending messages to old or inactive email addresses that could have been turned into spam traps, or harvesting email addresses that are potential spam traps is destructive to your sender reputation.

 - Recycled spam traps.
-These are email addresses that were valid email accounts but have not been engaged with any message for a long time.
+These are email addresses that were valid email accounts but have not been engaged with any messages for a long time.
 Email messages sent to these addresses are typically returned by the receiving server for a year or more before the recycled email accounts are reactivated as spam trap addresses.